Loyola University Chicago

 Overview of Graduate Program Offerings

-The Department of History supports graduate study in Public History and US and European Social and Cultural History with specialties in Urban history, Digital history, Women’s and Gender history, and Transnational history.
+The Department of History supports graduate study in Public History and US and Social and Cultural History with specialties in Urban history, Digital history, and Women’s and Gender history.
 We offer master's programs in history and public history; a master's program in public history and library information science (jointly with Dominican University); and a doctoral program in history and public history.
 History master’s and doctoral students work closely with faculty in and out of the classroom as they train to become academic historians, public historians, teachers, archivists, museum professionals, and researchers as well as possess sufficient preparation to pursue other career pathways.
 Our programs are in-person, not online, and make use of the many resources available for historical research and public programming in the greater Chicago community.

 We offer the following graduate degree programs: